Innovation Learning Pathways(Ages 13 and older)

 Our Innovation Learning Pathways (ILP) program is designed for motivated students that desire an opportunity to explore advanced STEM concepts while developing their ability to formulate and defend their own ideas.
 By supporting these individuals with the proper community and mentoring, our goal is to help them nurture their potential for innovative thinking.

 Exposure to topics and scientific research explored through Socratic discussions

 All participants write position papers and prepare a final presentation

 Group exercises and peer feedback on individual assignments and presentations

 The program is offered over 12 weeks during the semester where students meet every Monday with peers and a facilitator for two hours.
-The weekly session agendas vary, but will typically revolve around discussing and critiquing ideas from readings or student assignments.
-In addition to the sessions, students will have weekly assignments that may consist of (depending upon the week):
+The weekly session agendas vary, but typically revolve around discussing and critiquing ideas from readings and assignments.
+In addition to the sessions, students have weekly assignments that may consist of (depending upon the week):

 - Reading a book chapter or set of articles and preparing notes / ideas for discussion

 - Writing / Drafting presentations

 - Conducting peer review of deliverables from other students

 At the end of each semester, facilitators may select exemplary student work to be showcased on our website and other channels as a benefit for our students.